 - Select the query QueryForBandedObject in the Catalog Manager, and set its Enable SQL Statement Creator property to true.

-- Save the catalog and preview the report.
+- Select the View tab to preview the report.

-- In the Enter Parameter Values dialog box, type 1 as the value of pTableIndex, the report then runs on the table Customers1.
-When you specify nothing as the value of pTableIndex, the report runs on the table Customers.
+- In the Enter Parameter Values dialog box, type 1 as the value of pTableIndex, the report then runs on the Customers1 table.
+When you specify nothing as the value of pTableIndex, the report runs on the Customers table.